muratk3n/thirdwave/en/README.md

 Sounds like she was canceled..
 Cotton joined in that pile on?
-Dont some of these mfkers complain about the cancel culture?
+Dont some of these mfkers complain about cancel culture?
 Congrats bozo, now u are the instigator.

 <iframe width="200" src="https://www.youtube.com/embed/1gBmlQXXrfQ?start=174" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>